RolandChristensen/developer-journal/_drafts/git.md

 To try it out add a comment somewhere, delete a comment somewhere, and change a comment somewhere.
 Before adding the changes, do a diff to make sure there where no accidental changes made.
-`$ git diff`: displays a diff of the changes made to files.
+`git diff`: displays a diff of the changes made to files.

 The Git Terminal uses color coding and is easier to read than this.
 Deletions are in red and are preceeded by a '-' sign.